 Eddie’s First is a lovable and kind horse who retired sound with no vices.
-Eddie is quiet in the barn, happy to be on his own or accompanied by neighbors, and is adjusting to daily turnout.
+Eddie is quiet in the barn, happy to be on his own or accompanied by neighbors, and has spent the past few months adjusting to off-track life and to daily turnout.
 He will likely be just fine as the only horse on a small farm, as long as he gets love and attention!
 He enjoys a good grooming session, stands well for vet and farrier work, and is very easy to get along with.
-Eddie still needs a a bit of time to let down and has not yet begun re-training under saddle.
-However, we are already making him available for adoption to qualified adopters who are looking for a project to restart their way.
-Eddie has no known injuries that will limit him in his second career and, if he is not adopted before we start working with him under saddle, his adoption fee will increase with training.
+Eddie is just yet beginning re-training under saddle and has been a good learner so far, his adoption fee will increase with training.
+We are making him available for adoption to qualified adopters who are looking for a project to restart their way.
+Eddie has no known injuries that will limit him in his second career.

-Eddie earned more than $200K including Graded Stakes races and is looking for a quiet home where he can adjust to being underemployed!
+Eddie earned more than $200K and ran in Graded Stakes races and he is looking for a quiet home where he can continue to adjust and begin work slowly.
 Eddie was bred and spent most of his racing career in California before relocating to the midwest and is still getting used to the slower lifestyle.
 He’s no beach bum, this guy knows how to go to work!
 He is slowly opening up and coming out of his shell, just needs time to learn and a person to guide him through what his second career will be about.

 ADOPTION FEE POLICY